 Termites in a Live Oak Tree

 Can you save a tree with termites in it?
 Fortunately, yes!
 As demonstrated in the video, you can see how we are able to save this beautiful live oak tree in James Island, SC.
-Advanced Termite and Pest Control is a Sentricon Certified company.
-Meaning, we are able to use Sentricon Termite Baiting Stations to protect our customers’ properties from termites.
+We are able to use Termite Baiting Stations to protect our customers’ properties from termites.
 Even termites in trees!
 In this situation, we installed an AG (above ground) station to the live oak tree to keep the termites from eating it to death.
 Oak trees are very symbolic in Charleston culture.
 We’d hate to lose even one!

 The Best Termite Protection in Charleston